SamuelReeder/caspr/README.md

 - Access the app at [http://localhost:3000/](http://localhost:3000/).

 #### Local Environment Configuration
 Below is a list of the environment variables used in the project.
+Add them to a `.env.local` folder inside the `/app` directory.
 Please reach out to a developer on the team to get the secret variables.

 ```bash
 # Firebase configuration (public)